Ph.D., 2013, University of Florida

 Office: (352) 294-8433

 Dr. Kathryn Ross is an Assistant Professor in the Department of Clinical and Health Psychology and in the Social and Behavioral Sciences concentration in the College of Public Health and Health Professions.
 Dr. Ross received her M.P.H.
 (Biostatistics concentration) from the University of Florida in 2012 and her Ph.D.
 (Clinical Psychology, Health Psychology track) in 2013.
 She completed the Obesity Research Track APA-approved clinical internship and an F32-funded postdoctoral fellowship at the Brown Clinical Psychology Training Consortium and Weight Control & Diabetes Research Center at the The Miriam Hospital.
-Dr. Ross’s postdoctoral fellowship focused on training in cost effectiveness analyses and the conduct of a randomized pilot trial assessing the impact of newer self-monitoring technology, with and without additional phone coaching, on weight loss in overweight and obese adults.
 After the end of her postdoctoral fellowship, Dr. Ross joined the faculty at the Weight Control & Diabetes Research Center and the Department of Psychiatry and Human Behavior at the Brown Medical School.
-Dr. Ross moved back to Gainesville to join the faculty in the Department of Clinical & Health Psychology in the summer of 2016.
+In the summer of 2016, Dr. Ross moved back to Gainesville to join the faculty in the Department of Clinical & Health Psychology.

 Dr. Ross currently teaches within the Social and Behavioral Sciences concentration in the MPH and PhD in Public Health programs.
 She advises masters and doctoral students both in the Department of Clinical Psychology and in Public Health.